 Having trouble removing sticky hairspray residue from your floors?
 Mix shampoo into warm water and mop the stickiness away!

 Keep your vinyl floors looking like new by taking care of them properly and keeping them clean.
-For more information on cleaning and maintaining your floors, watch our latest YouTube video!
+For more information on cleaning and maintaining your floors, check out our Floor Care Stain Guide!